statelyhuangmanor? Well, my name dot com was already taken....

 I missed the memo that said I didn't have to do all of these things myself.

-I buy more than my share of books, not just because I'm buying to stock the store but to stock our home too.
+I seem to buy more than my share of books, not just to stock a store but to stock our home too.
 (The Erasmus line -- "When I get a little money, I buy books and if any is left, I buy food and clothes" -- is all too apt.)

 As for reading books?
 That's what got me into trouble in the first place.